 Eye-catching bridge railing at Jardin Joan-Miró:

 Below, I’m reposting two wavy-line fences of Jardin Atlantique, the park above Gare Montparnasse.
-They seem to epitomize Paris’ talent for creating public spaces with features that are stylistically contemporary but that also memorialize the past.
+They seem to epitomize Paris’ talent for creating public spaces that are stylistically contemporary but that also memorialize the past.
 The waves and pine trees evoke the scenery of Brittany, which was historically connected to Paris by a railway leading to Gare Montparnasse.

 “Scribbled grass” fence at Les Halles:

 Below, a lovely low fence at Jardin de la Place Souham.
 Like a shadow lantern, the fence’s perforations create meditative patterns on the stone walkway, as do the tall backlit grasses.

 Mock log railings add counterfeit rusticity to Parc Montsouris: